Structured Content at HDIR

 - Surveillance during transport [recommendation]

 In this example, a folder subsumes a guideline, which subsumes a section (or chapter), which subsumes another section, which finally subsumes a recommendation.
-All of these are individual content items in Content Studio, arranged in a parent-child hierarchy, and can be browsed naturally on the site—as well as be found individually through search and APIs.
+All of these are individual content items in Content Studio.
+They are arranged in a parent-child hierarchy, and can be browsed naturally on the site—as well as be found individually through search and APIs.

-Some content types—like national professional guideline, hearing, and drug—are stand-alone, which means that they can be indexed for search, compiled as part of a larger theme page, and be exposed through the API.
+Some content types—like national professional guideline, hearing, and drug—are stand-alone.
+This means that they can be indexed for search, compiled as part of a larger theme page, and be exposed through the API.

-Others may be a hybrid—like recommendation, advice, and legal and regulatory text with comments—meaning they can e.g. be compiled as stand-alone but not when they are a part of a larger unit.
+Others may be a hybrid—like recommendation, advice, and legal and regulatory text with comments.
+This means they can e.g. be compiled as stand-alone but not when they are a part of a larger unit.
 The compiling is done through a getPDF service that uses open-source libraries to generate PDFs on the fly, for example the html2pdf lib.

-Others there again—like treatment, contact box, and profession selector—cannot be indexed, compiled, or exposed at all, meaning that they exist solely as a part of another content type.
+Others there again—like treatment, contact box, and profession selector—cannot be indexed, compiled, or exposed at all.
+This means that they exist solely as a part of another content type.
 All the content types in the structure of the Directorate embody all sorts of combinations of these three aspects.

 All the content items are independent and self-sufficient, empowering the idea of building “tissue” out of “molecules,” which again are made up of individual “atoms.”